Your kids will get invited to about half a dozen birthday parties a year. Maybe more.

 Can we please all agree to do this forever?

-Sold on the idea, we convinced our oldest to have a 50/50 Birthday Party last month.
+Sold on the idea, we convinced our oldest to have a 50/50 birthday party last month.
 He jumped completely on board.
-He really wanted a LEGO Jurassic World set, and he loves a Birds of Prey Rescue Centre that we go to visit.
+He really wanted a LEGO Jurassic World set, and he loves the Birds of Prey Rescue Centre that we go to visit.
 He loves animals and is so thrilled to give back to a place that nurses injured birds and releases them to the wild.

 Here’s the wording I used in the invites I sent out.
 Feel free to cut/paste it into your invitations and get the 50/50 party movement rolling so we can dial back on the gift registries.